cerenyanik/Adventure_Game/README.md

 ## Adventure_Game
 It is an adventure game made according to the user's preferences.
-\nLet's see if you can escape from where you started in a room full of dragons and return to your life.
+Let's see if you can escape from where you started in a room full of dragons and return to your life.